DaGaMs/ICETutorial/README.md

 ===========

 ### Welcome to ICETutorial.
-This small project is an implementation of the newly tutorial introduced by the Path 3.X app.
+This small project is an implementation of the tutorial view introduced by the Path 3.X app.
 Very simple and efficient tutorial, composed with N full-screen pictures that you can swipe for switching to the next/previous page.

 Here are the features :